-This manual describes the use of fastsimcoal2, a program to generate the neutral genomic molecular diversity in current or ancient samples drawn from a population with a complex demographic history. fastsimcoal2 is a completely rewritten version of simcoal2 (Laval and Excoffier 2004), a coalescent simulation program implementing a generation by generation approach while fastsimcoal2 is based on a much faster continuous time approximation.
-Despite a completely new coalescent engine, fastsimcoal2 uses exactly the same input files as simcoal2, and it produces very similar output files.
+This manual describes the use of fastsimcoal26, shortened to fsc26, a program to generate the neutral genomic molecular diversity in current or ancient samples drawn from a population with a complex demographic history. fsc26 is the third version of fastsimcoal, which was a completely rewritten version of simcoal2 (Laval and Excoffier 2004), a coalescent simulation program implementing a generation by generation approach while fsc26 is based on a much faster continuous time approximation.
+Despite a completely new coalescent engine, fastsimcoal26 uses exactly the same input files as fsc26, and it produces very similar output files.

-fastsimcoal2 typically generates many replicates of random outcome of molecular diversity under a user-defined evolutionary scenario.
+Fsc3 typically generates many replicates of random outcome of molecular diversity under a user-defined evolutionary scenario.
 The evolutionary scenario is defined in an input parameter file (extension .par) and the output diversity is written in arlequin project files (extension .arp) that can then be processed with arlequin or arlsumstat (Excoffier and Lischer 2010) to get distributions of various summary statistics.
-Additional options of fastsimcoal2 can be specified on the command line (type "fastsimcoal2 -h" for help on command line options).
+Additional options of fastsimcoal2 can be specified on the command line (type "fastsimcoal26 -h" for help on command line options).